wwf2/academic-cv-website/content/post/rtutorial/index.md

 ```

 An easy way to reverse the scale of a numeric variable is to determine the max value of the scale and add one unit.
 Then, subtract the variable from the max + 1 value.
-Examining the gun control ranking, you'll notice that it ranks each state from 1-50.
+Examining the gun control ranking, you'll notice that it ranks each state from 1-50, so we'll subtract the variable from 51 (50 + 1).